kubeslice/kubeslice-controller/config/ha/README.md

-`active-cluster-clusterrole.yaml` is a least-privilege grant for the identity behind a Standby's `--ha-active-kubeconfig` flag: read-only (`get`/`list`/`watch`) access to `Namespace` plus every resource type in `pkg/ha.CRDMirrorSet` (`RemoteSyncer` never writes to the Active cluster — only reads), plus the Active's own `coordination.k8s.io/v1` `Lease` — the same kubeconfig is also used by #294's `WatchRemoteLease` to read the Active's Lease directly, not just by `RemoteSyncer` to mirror CRDs.
+`active-cluster-clusterrole.yaml` is a least-privilege grant for the identity behind a Standby's `--ha-active-kubeconfig` flag: read-only (`get`/`list`/`watch`) access to `Namespace` plus every resource type in `pkg/ha.CRDMirrorSet` and `pkg/ha.CredentialMirrorSet` (`RemoteSyncer` never writes to the Active cluster — only reads), plus the Active's own `coordination.k8s.io/v1` `Lease` — the same kubeconfig is also used by
+#294's `WatchRemoteLease` to read the Active's Lease directly, not just by
+`RemoteSyncer` to mirror resources.

 ## This is not applied by this repo's own deploy flow